Does Carhartt Shrink? The Truth About Carhartt Durability

 Carhartt Heavyweight Cotton (T-Shirts, Hoodies)

-Carhartt’s heavyweight cotton T-shirts and hoodies use a thicker, denser knit than consumer-grade alternatives — but they are still standard cotton, and cotton behaves like cotton regardless of weight.
-Shrinkage rates for heavyweight cotton follow the same rules as any cotton garment:
+Carhartt heavyweight cotton T-shirts and hoodies use a thicker, denser knit than consumer-grade alternatives.
+Heavyweight cotton behaves like standard cotton regardless of weight, and the shrinkage rules remain the same:

 - Warm or hot wash: 5–8% shrinkage — standard cotton behavior; heavier weight does not reduce the percentage